guettli/programming-guidelines/README.md

 -   3: unknown

 Is this KISS (keep it simple and stupid)?
 Yes, I think it is **simple**.
-You can write a nagios plugin with any language you like.
-Often less then ten lines of source code are enough to implement a nagios check.
+You can write a Nagios plugin with any language you like.
+Often less then ten lines of source code are enough to implement a Nagios check.

-But on the other hand it is not **stupid**.
-The checks does two things:
+But on the other hand, it is not **stupid**.
+The checks do two things:
 It collects some numbers (for example "How much disk space is left") and it does evaluate and judge ("only N MByte left, I think this is a warning").
 That's not stupid this is some kind of intelligence.

-After writing and working with nagios checks for several years I think the evaluation of the data should not be done inside the check.
+After writing and working with Nagios checks for several years I think the evaluation of the data should not be done inside the check.
 Some data-collector should collect data.
-Then a different tool should evaluate the data and judge if this ok, warn or error.
+Then a different tool should evaluate the data and judge if this ok, warn, or error.

 ### Checks vs Logs